What Is an Informatics Nurse, and Do You Want To Be One?

-Because this an emerging field in nursing, the definition for an informatics nurse varies, but according to the Healthcare Information and Management Systems Society (HIMSS), nursing informatics is "a specialty that links nursing science with information management and multiple analytical sciences to identify, define, manage and communicate data, information, knowledge and wisdom in nursing practice."
+Because this is an emerging field in nursing, the definition for an informatics nurse varies, but according to the Healthcare Information and Management Systems Society (HIMSS), nursing informatics is "the specialty that integrates nursing science with multiple information and analytical sciences to identify, define, manage and communicate data, information, knowledge and wisdom in nursing practice."

 Nikola Djordjevic, MD with MedAlertHelp.org, further explains that nursing informatics is "a field of work which combines nursing science with information technology and analytics to identify and manage data in nursing practice to elevate the efficiency of nurses and patient care."

 An informatics nurse supports everyone from the patients to the nurses and beyond by helping them achieve their desired outcomes with the use of information technology, structures and processes.
 Nurses seeking a unique career path who have an interest in information technology could find nursing informatics to be an ideal fit.